Keith Vincent Anderson: Conspiracy?

-A Sydney newspaper published rumors that Anderson and Kingsford Smith had contrived the Southern Cross disappearance as a "stunt" or to give Anderson heroic status.
-"Support" for these contentions was disappearance of the Southern Cross 's stash of food rations, and the financial assistance Kingsford Smith gave Anderson to buy the plane Kookaburra.
+A British magazine Aeroplane published an allegation that Anderson and Kingsford Smith had contrived the Southern Cross disappearance as a "stunt" or to give Anderson heroic status.
+"Support" for these contentions was the disappearance of the Southern Cross 's stash of food rations, and the financial assistance Kingsford Smith gave Anderson to buy the plane Kookaburra.
 He had also dropped at the Drysdale Mission misleading information as to his intended course.

-Willian Angus Todd, for a time their navigator, attested that back in the days of financial stringency he had heard Ulm suggest that if they should get lost in the Australian outback they would have no lack of public support.
+Willian Angus Todd, for a time their navigator, attested that back in the days of financial stringency, he had heard Ulm suggest that if they should get lost in the Australian outback, they would have no lack of public support.
 Dudley Walsh, of the Neptune Oil Company had heard a similar proposal from Ulm.
 Jim Woods, one of the searching pilots, swore his searches had taken him close to "Coffee Royal", and would have investigated smoke if anyone had wanted to draw his attention.

-At a Commonwealth enquiry Kingsford Smith vehemently denied any collusion or staging the event to gain attention, and the board of enquiry agreed.
+At a Commonwealth enquiry, Kingsford Smith vehemently denied any collusion or staging the event to gain attention, and the board of enquiry agreed.

 Recognition

 Abe Shannon was prominent in calling for a memorial to Anderson and Hitchcock.

 Such a memorial was unveiled at Rawson Park, Mosman on 27 July 1930.
 Anderson remains the only white man buried in Mosman.

-In her will, Mrs Constance Anderson left to the Perth Museum her son's last diary and other relics, which they already had on loan.
+In her will, Constance Anderson left to the Perth Museum her son's last diary and other relics, which they already had on loan.